Subject Access Requests

 What is the right of access?

 The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
 It helps individuals to understand how and why you are using their data, and check you are doing it lawfully.
 In a health setting requests will largely be made by patients and their appointed representatives (such as solicitors)for copies of their health records from both acute and community services but this can extend to current and ex-staff members.
+The right of access only applies to living individuals.

 Individuals can make a request by completing the below application from: